Social epidemiology

-Social epidemiology draws on methodologies and theoretical frameworks from many disciplines, and research overlaps with several social science fields, most notably economics, medical anthropology, medical sociology, health psychology and medical geography, as well as many domains of epidemiology.
-However, intersecting social science fields often use health and disease in order to explain specifically social phenomenon (such as the growth of lay health advocacy movements), while social epidemiologists generally use social concepts in order to explain patterns of health in the population.
+Social epidemiology draws on methodologies and theoretical frameworks from many disciplines, and research overlaps with several social science fields, most notably economics, medical anthropology, medical sociology, health psychology, and medical geography, as well as many domains of epidemiology.
+However, intersecting social science fields often use health and disease in order to explain specifically social phenomenon (such as the growth of lay health advocacy movements), while social epidemiologists generally use social concepts to explain patterns of health in the population.

-More recently, the discipline is moving from identifying health inequalities along the social gradient to identifying the policies, programmes and interventions that effectively tackle the observed socioeconomic inequalities in health.
-Researchers Frank Pega and Ichiro Kawachi from Harvard University have suggested that this may lead to the new discipline of Political Epidemiology, which is more policy-applied in that it identifies effective and cost-effective social interventions for government action to improve health equity.
+More recently, the discipline is moving from identifying health inequalities along the social gradient to identifying the policies, programmes, and interventions that effectively tackle the observed socioeconomic inequalities in health.
+Researchers Frank Pega and Ichiro Kawachi from Harvard University have suggested that this may lead to the new discipline of political epidemiology, which is more policy-oriented, identifying effective and cost-effective social interventions for government action to improve health equity.